UPDATE: Three men charged in relation to killing of senior Abbotsford couple - Maple Ridge News

-Gurkaran Singh, 22, Abhjeet Singh, 20, and Khushveer Toor, 20, have each been charged with first-degree murder in relation to the deaths of Arnold De Jong, 77, and his wife, Joanne, 76.
+Gurkaran Singh, 22, Abhijeet Singh, 20, and Khushveer Toor, 20, have each been charged with two counts of first-degree murder in relation to the deaths of Arnold De Jong, 77, and his wife, Joanne, 76.

 The Integrated Homicide Investigation Team (IHIT) announced the arrests and charges on Friday afternoon (Dec.
 16).